oracle-livelabs/converged/microservices-cicd/liquibase-jenkins-int/liquibase-jenkins-integration.md

-# Integrate GitHub Repository with Jenkins for Liquibase with SQLcl Use Case
+# Integrate GitHub with Jenkins for Liquibase with SQLcl Use Case

 ## Introduction

-This lab will demonstrate how to integrate Jenkins and GitHub Repository using Github Branch Source Plugin
+This lab will demonstrate how to integrate Jenkins and GitHub Repository using Github Branch Source Plugin for Liquibase with SQLcl Use Case.

 Estimated Time:  15 minutes